BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   Warning: no uberonId specified for [SRP009247--SRX105066].
 Commented: 1
   ```
   * Check carefully the statistics and strains inserted, in file `insert_RNA_seq`
   * **TODO**?
-At beginning of script, we check if each library has indeed a non empty file with results.
+At the beginning of the script, we check if each library has indeed a non empty file with results.
 This doesn't prevent truncated files to be considered, should we add more sophisticated checks (when reading the actual files)?
-  * At beginning of log messages in standard output file, the number of libraries to insert is indicated.
+  * At the beginning of log messages in standard output file, the number of libraries to insert is indicated.
 It is different than the number of annotated libraries
     * Some libraries are annotated but commented out
     * Some libraries are from species not inserted in Bgee
     * Some libraries are excluded because not from RNA-Seq (CAGE-Seq, miRNA-Seq, etc)
     * Some libraries are excluded because not found in SRA
     * Some libraries are excluded from WormBase annotation file
-    * The difference: number annotated libraries - all reasons above should give the number of libraries in `generated_files/RNA_seq/rna_seq_sample_info.txt` file
+    * The difference: number annotated libraries - all reasons above should give the number of libraries in `generated_files/RNA_Seq/rna_seq_sample_info.txt` file
     * In addition some libraries are excluded after mapping, usually because of low quality mapping
     * This gives the final number of libraries to be inserted for the Bgee release (5745 for Bgee v14)